How To Finance An Airbnb Rental: A Guide For Investors

 Is It Harder To Get An Airbnb Mortgage?

 In general, it’s more difficult to get a mortgage for an investment property.
-In addition to the usual challenges, Airbnb and the travel industry as a whole have also recently taken a hit from the travel bans and restrictions during COVID-19.
+In addition to the usual challenges, Airbnb and the travel industry as a whole are still catching up after the lifting of COVID-19-related travel restrictions.

-While you may be able to secure funding for an Airbnb property, keep in mind that there will be risks when managing the property, too, as with any investment property.
+While you may be able to secure funding for an Airbnb property, keep in mind that there will be risks when managing it, too, as with any investment property.

 Risks Of House-Sharing